9.2. ADC Interface#

 • coarse frequency mixers and a numerically controlled oscillator (NCO), and

-• signal decimators with aliasing filters.
+• signal decimators with anti-aliasing filters.

 • All these DSP function components can be configured to implements standard Nyquist sampling (in the first Nyquist zone) of a real-valued baseband signal as discussed in Section 9.1.1 and second Nyquist-zone sampling of a real-valued bandpass signal as discussed in Section 9.1.3.
 Other modes of sampling, including sampling of complex-valued baseband and bandpass signals from the in-phase (I) and quadrature (Q) signal paths, can also be implemented using the hardened DSP functions.

-• Below is a simple HLS kernel example that reads chunks of samples from the axis interface of the data converter block and then stores them in the global memory:
+• Below is a simple HLS kernel example that reads chunks of complex-valued samples from the axis interface of the data converter block and then stores them in the global memory:

 Kernel header (stream_to_mem.h):